Upcoming events

 • The Warren R. Lang Memorial Student Presentation Awards

 The ASCT Foundation remains dedicated to preserving the legacy of our founders, whose passion and commitment laid the foundation of our organization.
-By fostering the Foundation’s growth, we continue to support and elevate the cytotechnology profession, ensuring its advancement for generations to come.
+By fostering the Foundation’s growth, we continue to support and elevate the cytology profession, ensuring its advancement for generations to come.

-Holmquist Cytotechnologist Achievement Award
+Holmquist Cytologist Achievement Award

-Holmquist Cytotechnologist Achievement Award Recipients
+Holmquist Cytologist Achievement Award Recipients

 2024 - Beverly Haigler-Daly